Skip to content

 As with any breed, French bulldogs are predisposed to getting certain diseases.
 For example, many German shepherds are more likely to have hip problems.
 Cocker spaniels are more likely to get ear infections.
 Dachshunds are known for developing back problems such as intervertebral disc disease (IVDD).

-French bulldogs have grown immensely in popularity over the last few years and are quickly becoming known for also developing intervertebral disc disease.
+French bulldogs have grown immensely in popularity over the last few years and are also quickly becoming known for developing intervertebral disc disease.
 In fact, some weeks I see more French bulldogs than I do dachshunds.

 Since IVDD is so common in French bulldogs, it can come on suddenly and can cause permanent inability to use the legs.
-We’ve put together some facts that every French Bulldog parent needs to know about IVDD.
+We’ve put together some facts that every French bulldog parent needs to know about IVDD.

 What is Intervertebral Disc Disease (IVDD)?